john-/ham2mon/README.md

 - With priority, strength, and ctcss requested: `460.1250_P1_-48dB_100.0Hz_20231102_140010.123.wav`
 - With strength requested but unavailable (e.g. no signal stats): `460.1250_20231102_140010.123.wav`

-If audio classification is enabled (e.g., via `--voice`, which adds a classification segment such as `V` or `D`), it will be inserted directly after the frequency:
+When audio evaluation is performed by a `WavGatekeeper` component (which adds a classification segment such as `V` or `D`), it is inserted directly after the frequency:
 - With classification, priority, strength, and CTCSS: `460.1250_V_P1_-48dB_100.0Hz_20231102_140010.123.wav`

 ## CTCSS Squelch and Tone Filtering